steve3535/gitlab-university/day-3/0-gitlab-predefined-variables.md

 2. Write a `.gitlab-ci.yml` file that:
    - Builds the HTML file
    - Replaces all placeholders with GitLab variables
-   - Deploys the site (you can simulate this)
+   - Makes the site available as a job artifact
    - Verifies the version information is correctly displayed

-3. **Extra Challenge**: Make the version info only appear when clicking a "Version" button or hovering over a specific element
+3. **Extra Challenge**: Add a clickable link to the commit page from your version info by using `${CI_PROJECT_URL}/-/commit/${CI_COMMIT_SHA}`

 ## Conclusion

-Using GitLab's predefined variables is a powerful way to add dynamic information to your deployments.
-This technique:
+Using GitLab's predefined variables is a powerful way to add dynamic information to your builds:

-- Helps identify which version is deployed
+- It helps identify which version is deployed
 - Makes debugging issues easier
 - Provides transparency about when and by whom changes were made
-- Establishes traceability between your code and live site
+- Establishes traceability between your code and builds

-In real-world projects, this small addition can save significant time when tracking down bugs or verifying successful deployments.
+This technique is simple yet effective and can be applied to any type of web project.

 ## [<<Previous](../day-2/8-static-website-deploy.md) &nbsp;&nbsp; [>>Next](./1-schedule.md)